-Enterprise Need User Impact Potential adverse security impact Options and notes I'm worried that the Chrome password manager could cause support escalations by getting out of sync with the users' real passwords.
-NA NA The Chrome security team strongly recommends the use of a password manager in order to make it easy for users to use strong passwords.
+Enterprise need User impact Potential adverse security impact Options and notes I'm worried that the Chrome password manager could cause support escalations by getting out of sync with the users' real passwords.
+N/A N/A The Chrome security team strongly recommends using a password manager to make it easy for users to use strong passwords.
 It is our hope to make it as seamless and easy as possible.
-If you have concerns, reach out to your Chrome enterprise specialist. l want to ensure users don't get their Google Workspace password phished.
-None • None Enable Password Alert.
+If you have concerns, contact your Chrome enterprise specialist. l want to ensure users don't get their Google Workspace password phished.
+None None Enable Password Alert.
 See instructions at Prevent password reuse.
-My organization's testing needs make it difficult to stay on top of rolling out the latest version of Chrome. • None • None Chrome has multiple release channels which can give your enterprise early access to new features, bug fixes and security improvements.
+My organization's testing needs make it difficult to stay on top of rolling out the latest version of Chrome.
+None None Chrome has multiple release channels which can give your enterprise early access to new features, bug fixes and security improvements.
 We recommend that some of your team subscribe to the beta or dev channel to test new features and give you time to update your enterprise applications.
 This may also give you the opportunity to discuss any concerns with your Chrome enterprise specialist before a breaking change hits the stable channel.
 We strongly recommend this approach rather than trying to delay updates which may make your organization vulnerable to known exploits.
 It is important to note that Chrome's development is done largely in the open.
 Once a security fix is released to the stable channel, details of that bug will be publicly visible.
 Keeping your users on the latest version of Chrome is extremely important.
+I want to ensure there is a full audit trail in case I have to retrospectively investigate a compromise.
+Low None Users can normally disable the saving of browsing history.
+You can prevent this by adjusting the policy SavingBrowserHistoryDisabled.
+You may also wish to disable Incognito Mode using IncognitoModeAvailability.
+I want users to use our corporate approved password manager instead of the built-in Chrome password manager.
+Low Low It is a good decision to give your users a password manager.
+Please disable the built-in password manager using PasswordManagerEnabled.
+Please consider applying this policy just for your corporate profile so that users can continue to use the Chrome password manager if they sign in to their personal Chrome profile.